Skin Care Tips

 pH balanced?
-Here’s what you need to know
+What you need to know

 Let’s start with understanding the basics… pH stands for potential hydrogen, and it is measured on a scale of 0 to 14 that shows the acidity or alkalinity of a substance.
 With that in mind, Vaginal pH is a measure of how acidic or basic the vaginal fluid is.
-As you may know, your vaginal pH balance plays a major part in the overall health of your vagina.
+And as you may know, your vaginal pH balance plays a major part in the overall health of your vagina.

 The pH scale ranges from 0 (acidic) to 14 (basic):